rioter1/llm/README.md

 multi head = concatenated multiple heads of attention, uses a modulelist of multile head objects

 each token emits 3 vectors (QKV)
+number of token = 50257 = 50000 BPE merges + 256 bytes tokens +1 End of text
+attn.bias is a buffer which is used for autoregressive mask hence it can be ignored when copying keys from the hugging face model to your own transformer model

+input indices are always of shape (B,T) where B is batch dimension and we have the time dimension
+therefore B independent sequences of T sequence length
+position embedding (T, n_embed), positional embeddings are going to be identical for every single row and so there is broadcasting hidden inside any + operation with PE
+token embedding  (B,T,n_embed)
+input = TE + PE